stijnwop/manureSystem/docs/VEHICLES.md

 </manureSystemPumpMotor>
 ```

-Here we tell that it's a standalone pump with the `isStandalone` attribute and with a the pump throughput of 250 liters per second and that it takes 1 second to reach that with the `litersPerSecond` and `toReachMaxEfficiencyTime` attributes.
-In the example above you can also see the `<sounds>` entry where we use a different template for our pump sound.
+Here we tell that it's a standalone pump with the `isStandalone` attribute and with a pump throughput of 250 liters per
+second and that it takes 1 second to reach that with the `litersPerSecond` and `toReachMaxEfficiencyTime` attributes.
+In
+the example above you can also see the `<sounds>` entry where we use a different template for our pump sound.

-An example entry for a normal tanker pump will be:
+An example entry for a normal tanker pump will be, without the is `isStandalone` attribute:

 ```xml

 <manureSystemPumpMotor litersPerSecond="195" toReachMaxEfficiencyTime="1050"/>
 ```